scipy/scipy/benchmarks/README.rst

     ./run.py preview

-The ``run.py`` script sets up some environment variables and does other minor maintenance jobs for you, including cloning the results repository of Scipy benchmarks.
+The ``run.py`` script sets up some environment variables and does other minor maintenance jobs for you.
+The benchmark suite is runnable directly using the ``asv`` command.

 More on how to use ``asv`` can be found in `ASV documentation`_